 Hard drug addiction is very difficult to give up and almost never without medical intervention.
 And chronic bitchiness, impossible, without God’s intervention.
-But when I quit I didn’t even get the sweats, just a toothache from all those jelly beans.

 So why would the weakest generation in Christendom want to prohibit their children from a thing they did with glee and could quit as easily as lying to a barroom card-checker, by making it appear repulsive…then steer their kids toward far more dangerous and debilitating alternatives, such as easy sex without consequence or responsibility, drugs, or even self-adoration?